 Once you have determined that an incident is reportable, it is time to record it on OSHA Forms 301 and 300, in that order.
 These forms are the first resort for recordkeeping related to workplace injury and illness.
 Filling out these forms should not be viewed as a simple formality.
 The more clear, detailed, and comprehensive the record, the more useful it will be for evaluating and improving the company’s EHS standards.

 Form 301 is fairly straightforward, so we will focus on properly filling out Form 300, also known as “The Log.”
 In Step 1 of the Log, there is a line for each employee’s name.
-While it is important to fill out the form completely and accurately, there are situations where it is prudent to omit identifying information.
-Injuries and incidents that involve a workers’ sensitive personal health information should always be treated with care and confidentiality.
+While it is important to fill out the form completely and accurately, there are situations where it is prudent to omit to identify information.
+Injuries and incidents that involve workers’ sensitive personal health information should always be treated with care and confidentiality.

 OSHA indicates that the following injuries should always be considered privacy cases:

 What is the proper procedure for filling out The Log while respecting employee privacy?
 In these cases, the employee name should be replaced with the words “privacy case.”
 Detailed information about the incident and employee identity can only be stored in a confidential employer file, and it should never be made publicly available.